flowchart TD

 3.7.1 7.1 The Systems Reply

 The most influential response to Searle is the systems reply.
 It concedes that the person in the room does not understand Chinese but denies that this is the relevant point.
 Understanding, the reply says, is a property of the whole system, the person together with the rulebook, the scratch paper, the symbols, and the procedures, not of the person alone.
 Searle is merely the central processing unit of a larger system, and there is no reason to expect a component to possess the understanding of the whole, any more than a single neuron understands English.
+In the vocabulary of Section 4, the systems reply says Searle has located the computation at the wrong level: the mind, if there is one, is realized by the organization of the entire process, not by the part that happens to shuffle the symbols.

 3.7.2 7.2 Searle’s Rejoinder and the Counter

 Searle’s reply is to internalize the system.
 Let the person memorize the entire rulebook and do all the computation in his head, dispensing with the room and the paper entirely.
 Now the person is the whole system, and he still understands no Chinese, so where is the understanding supposed to reside?
 Critics counter that internalization smuggles in an intuition pump: it asks us to imagine something cognitively impossible (memorizing and executing a program vast enough to sustain fluent conversation) and then trusts our untrained intuition about that impossible scenario.
 The defender of the systems reply argues that the person who has internalized the program would be implementing a second cognitive system, distinct from his ordinary self, and that this second system might understand Chinese even though the host person does not, just as a single brain can in unusual cases sustain two streams of awareness.
+The disagreement here is genuine and unresolved, and recognizing that it turns on the reliability of intuitions about humanly impossible scenarios is itself progress.

 3.7.3 7.3 The Robot and Other Replies